-- (1) Suspend all effluent releases via this pathway, or - (2) Make best efforts to repair the instrument and obtain grab samples and analyze for gamma radioactivity as specified in Table I.C.-2; - a) Once per 12 hours when the specific activity of the secondary coolant is greater than 0.01 μCi/gm DOSE EQUIVALENT I-131. - b) Once per 24 hours when the specific activity of the secondary coolant is less than or equal to 0.01 $\mu$ Ci/gm DOSE EQUIVALENT I-131.
+- (2) Make best efforts to repair the instrument and obtain grab samples and analyze for gamma radioactivity as specified in Table I.C. -2; - a) Once per 12 hours when the specific activity of the secondary coolant is greater than 0.01 $\mu$ Ci/gm DOSE EQUIVALENT I-131. - b) Once per 24 hours when the specific activity of the secondary coolant is less than or equal to 0.01 μCi/gm DOSE EQUIVALENT I-131.

-With the number of channels FUNCTIONAL less than required by the Minimum Channels FUNCTIONAL requirement, effluent releases via this pathway may continue provided that best efforts are made to repair the instrument and that once per 12 hours grab samples of the service water effluent are collected and analyzed for gamma radioactivity at LLD as specified in Table I.C. -2;
+With the number of channels FUNCTIONAL less than required by the Minimum Channels FUNCTIONAL requirement, effluent releases via this pathway may continue provided that best efforts are made to repair the instrument and that once per 12 hours grab samples of the service water effluent are collected and analyzed for gamma radioactivity at LLD as specified in Table I.C.-2;